dpbisme/gutpath/_pages/FAQ.md

 ## How do I access the data?

 You came to the right place!
 Just navigate back to the homepage by clicking on 'GUTPATH' in the upperleft of your browser.
 Each dataset is represented by a single card.
-Clicking on any card brings up a page that has a brief description and large "click here.." button.
+Clicking on any card brings up a page that has a brief description and large "click here..." button.
 When you click the button you will launch a data exploration tool in a separate tab of your browser.
 This tool contains a single dataset loaded into the popular CELLXGENE software, which lets you carry out fairly detailed exploration and analysis.

+In addition to our CELLXGENE implementation, on each dataset page you will also find a link to download a Seurat object that can be direclty loaded into your R environment.
+This allows you to use our cell type labels to annotate your own single cell or spatial transcriptomic data.

 ## What about raw data and code?